-- 337. The discussion of States Parties on recommendations 366, 367 and 368 took place at the second and third meeting of the Budget Management Oversight facilitation. - 338.
-The recommendation reads as follows: - "R366: The Audit Committee and the CBF could be merged into one Organ of budgetary control and audit.
-The mandate of CBF Audit Committee members should be extended to a five-six years, non-renewable term." - 339.
-The recommendation was negatively assessed.
+339. The discussion of States Parties on recommendations 366, 367 and 368 took place at the second and third meeting of the Budget Management Oversight facilitation.

+"R366: The Audit Committee and the CBF could be merged into one Organ of budgetary control and audit.
+The mandate of CBF - Audit Committee members should be extended to a five-six years, non-renewable term."

+341. The recommendation was negatively assessed.
 States Parties were not convinced on the benefits of the merger and emphasized that the two Committees have different mandates and perform different functions (with one focusing on the budget and the other on audit matters).
 For legal, financial and practical reasons the Committee supported this negative assessment.

-- 340. The recommendation reads as follows: - "R368: The ASP is recommended to make use of the upcoming recommendations of the External Auditor, tasked with assessing the Court's oversight bodies, to find ways to streamline and render more efficient its oversight structures." - 341.
-The recommendation was positively assessed by the IOM and BMO facilitations and its implementation was due in 2022.
+"R368: The ASP is recommended to make use of the upcoming recommendations of the External Auditor, tasked with assessing the Court's oversight bodies, to find ways to streamline and render more efficient its oversight structures."

+343. The recommendation was positively assessed by the IOM and BMO facilitations and its implementation was due in 2022.
 This recommendation had already been undertaken in 2021 by discussing the respective recommendations made by the External Auditor (Cour des Comptes), whose recommendations were only submitted after the IER report was finalized.
 Thus, the positive assessment of R368 by the Review Mechanism is without prejudice to the position of States Parties regarding the specific recommendations of the former External Auditor.

-- 342. The recommendation reads as follows: - "R370: In line with the Experts' recommendation for the ASP Secretariat to be absorbed into the Registry, it is envisaged that the Executive Secretary of the CBF and Audit Committee position, currently located in the ASP Secretariat, also be transferred to the Registry, where it would maintain its functional independence." - 343.
-Due to the subordinate nature of R370 to R369, the recommendation was negatively assessed and was no longer applicable following the negative assessment of the second part of R369.
+"R370: In line with the Experts' recommendation for the ASP Secretariat to be absorbed into the Registry, it is envisaged that the Executive Secretary of the CBF and Audit Committee position, currently located in the ASP Secretariat, also be transferred to the Registry, where it would maintain its functional independence."

+345. Due to the subordinate nature of R370 to R369, the recommendation was negatively assessed and was no longer applicable following the negative assessment of the second part of R369.
 The reference to the functional independence of the Executive Secretary remains, however, important.